CSU-ServerSide-Spring-25/fullstack-jakaylal/README.md

 # Edits Made
 The API endpoints I made were for current and alert.
 I copied the url from the weather api website placed them into the externalApiCalls class so they would be called.
 In index.js, I created the app.get functions for current and alert as well.
 Lastly, in App.js, I added the urls for the parameters in which the apis would be called.

+How the application works is that there is a call being sent from the backend, the server, and it sends to the client.
+The server-side of the application is in charge of the api calls and the javascript functions have the api endpoints.
+The client-side is in charge of accessing those calls so they will be displayed in the browser.
+When the application is running, the user is asked to type in their zipcode, which a location parameter.
+For current, the current weather is displayed and for forecast, the forecast for that area is displayed.
+For weather alerts, however, the only time alerts appear is if there is an active weather alert for that region.